OK, cards on the table: I am by no means an expert on recycling scrap metal. I’ve only done it a couple of times and it didn’t exactly make me rich.

 The nuts and bolts of it all

-My little bag of 20 or so aluminum cans looked so puny on the industrial-sized scale built that’s built to hold hundreds of pounds of junk.
+My stainless steel item looked so puny on the industrial-sized scale built that’s built to hold hundreds of pounds of junk.

 But I didn’t care; I was just taking in the sights of the warehouse while being weighed in — the crushed bundles of corrugated metal as big as automobiles, the heaps of twisted and torn rebar waiting to be crushed into neat cubes, the piles of used car batteries meticulously stacked atop each other as high as your waist at the entrance.